-As a whole, the current state of accessibility on the web still isn’t great.
+As a whole and despite the efforts of many of us in the industry, the current state of accessibility on the web still isn’t great.

 New people continue to enter the industry as new technologies emerge.
-It’s vital that we teach best accessibility practices so that the applications of the future are accessible from the start.
+To get real for a second, we still risk history repeating itself where accessibility is not prioritized.
+Therefore, it’s vital that we teach best accessibility practices so that the applications of the future are accessible from the start.

-If you’re an engineer tasked with making decisions about what technologies to use for a project, you need to do your due diligence.
-What are the constraints that come with a certain choice?
+If you’re a team member tasked with making decisions about what technologies to use for a project, you need to do your due diligence.
+What are the design, engineering, and content constraints that come with a certain choice?
 What are its accessibility implications?

-I’ve consulted with a team that used HTML Canvas for a project that provided very limited options in terms of accessibility.
+I consulted with a team this past year that used HTML Canvas for a project that provided very limited options in terms of accessibility.
 It’s possible the team could have chosen a better solution when the project was greenfield, but we had to work with what we had.
+So I made accessibility recommendations based on the technology in use while focusing on user experience.

-No matter where you are in the state of your application, pair with colleagues to look closely at the source code of any frameworks or libraries you’re considering using.
+No matter where you are in the state of your application, pair with colleagues to look closely at the source code and documentation of any frameworks or libraries you’re considering.
 Look for markup anti-patterns like missing input labels or click events on divs.
-If you see these— run away!
-Or at least validate there is a documented, accessible way of doing things.
+If you see these—consider running away!
+Or at least validate there is an accessible way of doing things.

 Throughout the Testing Accessibility series, you will deepen your knowledge of accessibility and improving user experience outcomes.
 Writing semantic markup from scratch, coding interactivity that supports Assistive Technology, identifying & remediating issues… so much more.